 Rothenberg appeared regularly on ESPN’s “Sportslook”, has been an instructor of Sports Law at USC, and is former Chairman of the American Bar Association’s Committee on Sports Law.

 A former President of the State Bar of California, Rothenberg practiced law for over 35 years.
-He was a founder and name partner at Manatt, Phelps, Rothenberg, and Phillips for more than 20 years, followed by 10 years as a partner at Latham & Watkins in 1990.
+He was a founder and name partner at Manatt, Phelps, Rothenberg, and Phillips for more than 20 years, followed by 10 years as a partner at Latham & Watkins.
 His law practice involved matters drawn from the financial, business, sports and entertainment fields.
-He currently serves as a commercial arbitrator and mediator in complex business matters.

 Rothenberg has served on several public company boards, including Arden Realty, CPK, Inc., and Zenith National.
 He served as President of The Los Angeles Board of Airport Commissioners.
-He is a founder and Chairman of 1st Century Bank.
-He is Vice Chairman of the Los Angeles Chamber of Commerce; is past President of the Constitutional Rights Foundation and Fraternity of Friends of the Music Center; was Chairman of the Los Angeles Convention and Visitors Bureau; is Chairman of the Los Angeles Sports Council; and, a member of the board of the Los Angeles Sports and Entertainment Commission and the Southern California Committee for the Olympics.
+He is the Chairman of 1st Century Bank.
+He is Chairman of the Los Angeles Chamber of Commerce; is past President of the Constitutional Rights Foundation and Fraternity of Friends of the Music Center; was Chairman of the Los Angeles Convention and Visitors Bureau; was Chairman of the Los Angeles Sports Council; and, a member of the board of the Los Angeles Sports and Entertainment Commission and the Southern California Committee for the Olympics.